trv-wcaneira/act-warning-fireevent-mcve/README.md

 ## How to use this repo
 After `npm i`, use `npm t` to run the tests in watch mode.

 There are two tests you can try, one that generates the warning, and one that does NOT.
-You can see that in the proper test, the effect is allowed to finish completely.

 ```console
   console.error